aerogear/aerogear-digger/integration/mobileiron/README.md

+## Uploading Client App binaries built with Aerogear Digger to MobileIron MDM repositories

+Include these scripts in your Jenkins pipeline to automatically upload Client App binaries to MobileIron.

-## Introduction
+## Prerequisities

-The scripts here are used to upload built binaries to MobileIron automatically.
-They can be included in the Jenkins pipeline as part of CI/CD process.
+If using macOS, have `grep` installed.

-## Upload to MobileIron Cloud
+## Upload Client App binaries to MobileIron Cloud

-The `cloud_uploadapp.sh` is used to upload apps to MobileIron Cloud.
+Use `cloud_uploadapp.sh` to upload apps to MobileIron Cloud.

-To use this script as part of the Jenkins pipeline, you should include this file in your repo, and then add a stage after the app is built in the Jenkinsfile to invoke the script like this:
+To use this script as part of a Jenkins pipeline, include it in the Client App repo, and modify the Jenkinsfile to invoke the script after the build by adding the following code:

 ```groovy
 stage("Upload To MobileIron Cloud"){